How to Get Extra Time on the GMAT Exam

 What Medical Conditions are Valid?

 Anything that interferes with your ability to take a computerized exam in the same manner or at the same pace that others do.
-For me, it was a painful back issue that didn't allow me to sit for significant periods of time.
+For me, it was a painful back issue (sciatica) that didn't allow me to sit for long periods of time.
 I needed to stand, kneel, lie on the floor, walk around and sit briefly.
-This is not uncommon among people with back issues.
-But many issues call for accommodation.
+This is not uncommon among people with back problems, but many issues qualify for accommodations.
 The most common among my students are:

 - Impaired Vision (Especially with Computer Screens)